whyseehell/open_edm/README.md

 index_file.py.
 The schema provided is for an instrument

-index_file.py first clears the current contents of the index by calling create_index.py and then add each row returned by the vendor adapter as an index document.
-The example mapping is for a Bloomberg equity instrument
+index_file.py first clears the current contents of the index by calling create_index.py and then add each row returned by the DataFileIterator as an index document.
+The example mapping is for a Bloomberg equity instrument using the files such as equity_region.out files.

 parameters needed for indexing:
  - for the index location